-Note: Segmentation is only available on the MOGUL and PRO (deprecated) plans.
+Note: Segmentation is available on all plans, but not the STARTER and ESSENTIAL plans.
+More details.

 Optimising pricing will reduce the friction for your potential customers to purchase your product.
 One indicator of pricing optimization is the ratio of discounted to non-discounted subscriptions.
 The lower this is, the fewer discounts you are giving out, and the closer your pricing to perceived value.